 The rubber is hard-wearing, meaning the shoes last a long time, but they take a while to break in, and can remain quite insensitive for a long time.
 If you want to really feel your footwork, a supersoft slipper like the Drago or 5.10 Hiangle may be a better option.

-4) Comfort and Fit
+Comfort and Fit

 As mentioned above, this is a performance shoe – but it’s not the most ridiculous one out there in terms of sizing and comfort.
 I found that once broken in (this took quite a while – around a month, or 8-10 sessions), this was one of my most comfortable shoes, and could actually be worn with the laces undone for lots of climbing (a sure sign that the shape and molding are up to scratch).
 It delivers really well on all types of climbing without requiring you to be in agony, something most climbers will probably appreciate!

-The lace closure system provides generally excellent fit for most feet, and although many avoid laces because they see them as a bit of a faff, these are versatile and comfortable enough to largely make up for that.
+The lace closure system generally provides an excellent fit for most feet, and although many avoid laces because they see them as a bit of a faff, these are versatile and comfortable enough to largely make up for that.
 They’re not best suited to indoor bouldering anyway, so the chances are you won’t be taking them off and putting them on again all the time.

 That said, the fit is probably best suited to those with slightly narrower feet – although not as aggressively narrow as many 5.10 shoes, these still pinch a little bit, especially where the laces tighten around the middle.
 If you’re thinking about how much to downsize, the answer is ‘very little’ – most people only go down 1 size from their street shoe in Instincts, and I only went down a half size in these, for a perfect fit.